Christian views on divorce: Church of Jesus Christ of Latter-day Saints

 There is some debate over the validity of these figures.
 The LDS Church itself notes that "In reporting their findings, the two researchers noted that if there were some measure of religious commitment comparable to temple marriage among other religions, statistics for those groups might also be more favorable."
 The accuracy of this statistic is also disputed on the grounds that the process required to obtain a temple recommend artificially limits the test group to those who are already less likely to divorce.
 For example, the temple recommend requires Church members to abstain from pre-marital sex, a behavior associated with a higher divorce rate.
 This statistic also fails to take into account couples who enter into a temple marriage and subsequently obtain a civil divorce, yet fail to apply for a cancellation of temple sealings.
 Nevertheless, numerous studies show a strong link in the Latter-day Saint culture between marriage in the temple and a lower divorce rate, and that among members "the temple marriage [is] the most resistant to divorce."

 In order to obtain a cancellation of temple sealings, permission from the First Presidency is required.
 Applicants for divorce are required to submit a request for a cancellation of sealings through their local ecclesiastical authorities, including information about the couple, and a personal appeal.
 The resulting cultural impact of a divorce upon an LDS couple is significant.
 Church leaders have stated that "every divorce is the result of selfishness on the part of one or both", and that selfishness is a leading cause of marital stress and divorce.
 Divorced Latter-day Saints may report feelings of alienation from fellow church-members and some Latter-day Saints may see divorce as "a sign of failure".

+Jehovah's Witnesses

+Jehovah's Witnesses only allow divorce in case of adultery by one the spouses.